Get a property report and suburb profile for any property in Leichhardt

 Leichhardt demographics

 Leichhardt, located in Sydney's Inner West, is a vibrant suburb known for its rich Italian heritage, lively atmosphere, and strong sense of community.
-With a population of 15,158 and a median age of 37, Leichhardt attracts a diverse mix of families, professionals, and long-term residents who appreciate its blend of urban convenience and suburban charm.
-The suburb's proximity to the CBD, coupled with its array of cafes, restaurants, and cultural events, makes it a popular choice for those seeking a dynamic yet relaxed lifestyle.
+With a population of 15,158 and a median age of 37, Leichhardt attracts a diverse mix of families, professionals, and long-term residents who appreciate its blend of cultural charm and urban convenience.
+The suburb's proximity to the CBD, coupled with its array of cafes, restaurants, and boutique shops, makes it a desirable location for those seeking a balanced lifestyle.

 Leichhardt infrastructure, key developments and investment opportunities